chazgorman/ArcGISProCreateLayers/README.md

 7. Press Enter three times to run the script
 8. Sit back and relax

-TODO:
-1. Add labelling
-2. More docs on the layer definition JSON

 ![Alt text](/docs/Demo.png?raw=true "Screenshot of Script Execution")